ilyaperepelitsa/CV/README.md

 application test assignments so I pushed myself to start submitting some basic stuff on kaggle.
 Below - AMNES housing dataset and MNIST (keras and TF).
 * AMNES - scored top 36% (the last version I could find).
-Bayesian Ridge worked in this case but there's more
+Bayesian Ridge worked in this case but there's more room for improvement -

 ### Matplotlib
 * Python graphs - I started putting together some boilerplate for graphs.